Ironclad Industries - Corporate Headquarters

 • Remembers foremen names, forgets executive names.

 • Makes decisions slowly and changes them rarely.
-"Measure twice, cut once."
+"Measure twice, cut once.
+Or once if you're not an idiot."

 • Has personally killed three people who threatened Ironclad operations.
 Doesn't hide this.

 Okonkwo is dying.
-Industrial lung—decades of construction site exposure.
+Industrial lung—decades of construction site exposure, even with augmentation.
 He has maybe five years left and refuses life extension treatments that would take him away from work.
 His succession plan is locked in a vault.
-No one knows what it says.
+The Forge Council doesn't know what it says, and speculation is rampant.

 Lin Wei-Chen